 - 2014 SMH Pediatric Grand Rounds Research Presenters:

 - Daneille Renodin-Mead: Use of novel respiratory monitor to determine provider accuracy in assessing change of chest wiggle in high frequency ventilation.

 - Danielle Flanigan: Efficacy of bortezomib in metastatic osteoscarcoma.

-- Lee Williams and Yogangi Malhotra published "A Single-Blinded Randomized Clinical Trial Comparin Polymyxin B-Trimethoprim and Moxifloxacin for Treatment of Acute Conjunctivitis in Children" in the Journal of pediatrics.
+- Lee Williams and Yogangi Malhotra (both alum) published "A Single-Blinded Randomized Clinical Trial Comparin Polymyxin B-Trimethoprim and Moxifloxacin for Treatment of Acute Conjunctivitis in Children" in the Journal of pediatrics.

 In the News

 - Plans for the new Golisano Children's Hospital put patients and families first.